Implementation Progress: Dec 2023 - May 2025

 ---|

-17 School Safety Plans developed/revised (IPTT U194).
-17 schools supported with Early Warning Systems (IPTT U196).
+17 School Safety Plans developed/revised.
+17 schools supported with Early Warning Systems.

 Shafak fosters open communication and participatory decision-making by ensuring various feedback channels are available, accessible, and known to beneficiaries.
 These include Feedback & Complaint Boxes, face-to-face interactions with field staff, a dedicated Hotline (WhatsApp calls/messages), and Email.
 All feedback is systematically logged, analyzed, and addressed, with response times varying based on urgency and complexity.